PersonHood/OpSec/OpSecPre.md

 >Layer 1.1

-- No udp
+- No Open udp Ports
+   - 65,535
+   - Datagrams only
-- No tcp
+- No Open tcp Ports
+   - 65,535
 - No Standard tcp Ports
 - No Unspoofed Incoming tcp Ports
    - `portspoof` project at GitHub
+   - not ultimately protecting
+   - a super **fun** pain in the ass
-   - back-hack the assholes and *black hats*
+   - back-hack the aholes & *black hats*
 - No Unfiltered Outgoing tcp Ports
    - IP Tables
+   - I don't ask, it don't tell
-- No udp
+- No Open udp Ports
 - No Unencrypted tcp Port Services
+   - 21 ftp proxy
-   - nn ssh
+   - 22 ssh
+   - 23 telnet proxy
    - 80 https
-   - nn sftp / ssh
+   - 115 sftp
-   - nn telnet proxied
-- No udp
+- No Open udp Ports
-- No bragging or publshing *white papers*
+- No bragging nor publshing *white papers*

 ### Habit